 Both pickups, side by side.
 The Anthem (on the left) is a smaller overall design than the Element (on the right).

-Create a ‘reducer’ to solidly house the new stage pro preamp, successfully span the existing opening and follow the contour(s) of the upper bout.
+I needed to create a reducer to solidly house the new Anthem preamp, successfully span the existing opening, and follow the contour(s) of the upper bout.

-While a variety of materials could be used for the reducer, such as bent hardwood, plastic (flexible - not brittle), or metal, I chose to use a piece of 1/8" plywood (the type available at most craft stores).
+While a variety of materials could be used to make the reducer, such as bent hardwood, plastic (flexible - not brittle), or even metal, I chose to use a piece of 1/8″ plywood (the type available at most craft stores).
 This material would be easy to sculpt, have sufficient strength, and be bendable.
 The first step was to size the reducer appropriately.
-In my example, it ended up being 3" wide and 4.25" long.
+In my example, it ended up being 3″ wide and 4.25″ long.
 Those dimensions were determined as an average of what was necessary to span the existing hole in the guitar, provide sufficient support for the new preamp, and look somewhat like it belonged.
 I gently contoured both ends of the wood following the contour of the stage pro housing ring for a pleasing appearance.

-The flexible housing ring that is supplied with the stage pro must ride atop the reducer as opposed to mounting directly to the guitar, so the next step was to cut an opening in the reducer to fit that ring.
+The flexible housing ring that is supplied with the Stage Pro must ride atop the reducer as opposed to mounting directly to the guitar, so the next step was to cut an opening in the reducer to fit that ring.
 This involved making a paper template to trace the opening, drilling a hole, fitting a coping saw blade through it and removing the interior wood.
-The dimensions for the opening are 1 57/64" (4.8 cm) wide by 2 3/4" (7 cm) long (note the ‘top’ is slightly radiused while the ‘bottom’ of the opening remains flat)
+The dimensions for the opening are 1 57/64″ (4.8 cm) wide by 2 3/4″ (7 cm) long (note the ‘top’ is slightly radiused while the ‘bottom’ of the opening remains flat)

 After sawing, the reducer begins to take shape.

-Even though the Anthem appears to have a smaller footprint than the Element, it was necessary to resize the existing hole in order for the stage pro to fit flush with the outside surface of the guitar side.
-If I was installing the Anthem into a new guitar, the new preamp would sit flush against the inside of side of the guitar (the manner in which it is designed).
-The reducer rides atop the side of the guitar, and the stage pro housing ring is sized in depth to accommodate the thickness of a guitar side (effectually ‘pinching’ the guitar side between the housing ring and the preamp), not a guitar side plus the thickness of a reducer.
-Carefully support the side material of the guitar while using a file or sandpaper to remove only the minimal material required for the preamp to ‘wedge’ in the opening.
+Even though the Anthem appears to have a smaller footprint than the Element, it was necessary to resize the existing hole in order for the Anthem to fit flush with the outside surface of the guitar side.
+If I was installing the Anthem into a new guitar, the new preamp would sit flush against the inside of side of the guitar.
+The reducer rides atop the side of the guitar, and the Anthem housing ring is sized in depth to accommodate the thickness of a guitar side (effectually sandwiching the guitar side between the housing ring and the preamp), not a guitar side plus the thickness of a reducer.
+I was careful to support the side material of the guitar while I used a file and some sandpaper to remove just enough material for the preamp to wedge into the opening.

-Here are a few shots of the Anthem preamp, with and without the housing ring (Note that the preamp dimensions are approximately 2 1/8" wide x 3 3/8" long x 2 1/4" deep):
+Here are a few photos of the Anthem preamp, with and without the housing ring (Note that the preamp dimensions are approximately 2 1/8″ wide x 3 3/8″ long x 2 1/4″ deep):

-Fit the stage pro housing ring into the reducer and drill the 4 holes that will secure the preamp to my plywood reducer plate using a 1/8" brad point drill.
-Determine a functional and aesthetic placement for the 4 additional holes that will hold the reducer to the guitar body, so I test fit the system and marked the installation position.
+I fit the Anthem housing ring into the reducer and drilled 4 holes to secure the preamp to the plywood reducer plate using a 1/8″ brad point drill.
+It was necessary to determine a functional and aesthetic placement for the 4 additional holes that would hold the reducer to the guitar body, so I test fit the system and marked the installation position.

-The next step involves drilling 4 holes in the body of the guitar.
-Make certain you support the guitar sides while drilling.
-I used the same 1/8" brad point drill which will allow for the use of #6-32 x 3/8" long stainless steel bolts with lock nuts to hold the reducer in place.
+The next step involved drilling 4 holes in the body of the guitar.
+I made sure to support the guitar sides while drilling, and used the same 1/8" brad point drill used previously.
+This allowed me to use #6-32 x 3/8″ long stainless steel bolts with lock nuts to hold the reducer in place.
 The stainless steel was purely an aesthetic choice; I thought it looked good.

 The next step was to fit the preamp into place.
-Reach into the soundhole and press the preamp up against the reducer plate.
+I reached into the soundhole and pressed the preamp up against the reducer plate.

-From the outside of the guitar, press the Baggs housing ring into place and secure it to the preamp with the 4 provided screws passing through the housing ring, through the reducer, and into the preamp.
+From the outside of the guitar, I pressed the Anthem housing ring into place and secured it to the preamp with the 4 provided screws passing through the housing ring, through the reducer, and into the preamp.